andreago9/MathCorpus-LAHefferon/README.md

 After collecting a book, the student should make a GitHub repo and then use `spacy’ (https://spacy.io/) (or a similar off-the-shelf tool) to process it, producing stats (the script for the stats is from https://github.com/UniversalDependencies/tools/blob/master/udlib.pm .
 It’s called conllu-stats.pl), like was done for the nLab in https://github.com/ToposInstitute/nlab-corpus and for an updated nLab in  https://github.com/ToposInstitute/nLab2024-corpus.
 A nice, short  (4 min) tutorial on spacy is presented in https://medium.com/@pankaj_pandey/harnessing-the-power-of-spacy-a-comprehensive-guide-to-natural-language-processing-ffa6b1e6ff44.

-A description of a similar project, building up corpora and benchmarks for mathematical text can be seen in the project Parmesan of Collard and de Paiva, which is particularly interested in Category Theory.
-The project has one example of a book “Basic Category Theory”, by Tom Leinster, processed this way and can be found here: https://github.com/ToposInstitute/CT-corpus/blob/main/bct.conll.
+A description of a similar project, building up corpora and benchmarks for mathematical text can be seen in the project [Mathscope](http://www.jacobcollard.com/mathoscope/) (Parmesan was renamed) of Collard and de Paiva, which is particularly concerned with Category Theory.
+The project has one example of a book [“Basic Category Theory”](https://thorsonlinguistics.github.io/bct/#p1), by Tom Leinster, processed this way and can be found here: https://github.com/ToposInstitute/CT-corpus/blob/main/bct.conll.
 As an illustration sentence 33 of the book looks like the following:

 #sent_id = 33